dalesgit/wiki-vim/pages/Epiphany 7 final.md

 In the 70's and 80's one of my heroes – well, I guess he still is – was Harry Chapin.
 He died young.
 I thought he was an amazing story-teller.
 And he was committed to feeding the hungry.
 (I guess he was a little like Jesus.)
 After he died, there was a concert at Carnegie Hall where lots of famous singers sang his songs as a memorial.
 One of them was Bruce Springsteen.
 (I feel a kind of personal connection with him too.)
 In the midst of the song, Springsteen told a story about how Harry told him about how he did one concert for himself and then the next one "for the other guy."
 He gave away ½ his earnings to feed the hungry.
 Springsteen said that while he wasn't as generous and courageous as Harry was he admired and believed in his cause.

-At the end of the song he paused, and said, "Now … go and do something."
+At the end of the song Springsteen paused, and said, "Now … go and do something."

 ---